TJordahl90/Capstone-Web-Crawler/MaintenanceManual.md

 # NorthStar Maintenance Manual
 ## Introduction
-NorthStar is a job-matching website that comprises multiple components, including a Web Scraper, Resume Parser, AI chatbot, Trend Analysis, and Job Search/Matcher.
+NorthStar is a job-matching web application designed for candidates seeking tech jobs in the DFW area.
+The web application is comprised of the following components: a Web Scraper, Resume Parser, AI chatbot, Trend Analyzer, and Job Searcher/Matcher.
 This manual offers comprehensive instructions for performing maintenance, troubleshooting issues, and long-term performance and stability.

 ## System Requirements
 ### _Hardware Requirements_